luka-sj/essentials-terminal/README.md

 To use this application, you need to have Ruby (at least 3.0.0) installed on your local machine.

+Using the `cd` command, navigate to a directory containing your Essentials project and run the command `essentials load`.

 ### Terminal Commands

 This terminal is not actually running of your local CLI instance, but instead is wrapped in a Ruby layer to handle all the logic.